FRRouting/frr/doc/developer/topotests-jsontopo.rst

 these configs can be used by any other protocols as it is.
 BGP config will be specific to BGP protocol testing.

+* json file is passed to API Topogen() which saves the JSON object in `self.json_topo`
-* JSON file is passed to API build_config_from_json(), which looks for configuration tags in JSON file.
+* The Topogen object is then passed to API build_config_from_json(), which looks for configuration tags in new JSON object.
-* If tag is found in JSON, configuration is created as per input and written to file frr_json.conf
+* If tag is found in the JSON object, configuration is created as per input and written to file frr_json.conf
 * Once JSON parsing is over, frr_json.conf is loaded onto respective router.
   Config loading is done using 'vtysh -f <file>'.
 Initial config at this point is also saved frr_json_initial.conf.
 This file can be used to reset